 - learning how to spot signs of poor mental health, both in themselves and in their staff, and

-- learning how to approach and deal effectively with employees who are experiencing a mental heath crisis
+- learning how to approach and deal effectively with employees who are experiencing a mental health crisis